 Follow these steps to create new CMS block in Magento 2:

-1. Go to Content > Elements > Blocks and press the Add New Product button.
+1. Go to Content > Elements > Blocks and press the Add New Block button.

 2. Enable the CMS Block.